TritonDataCenter/node-cmdutil/README.md

 * [exitOnEpipe](#exitOnEpipe): exit normally (with status 0) when EPIPE is seen on stdout.
 This causes Node programs to behave like other programs do by default on most Unix-like systems.
 See details below.
+* [confirm](#confirm): print a message to stdout, read one byte of input from stdin, and test whether it appears affirmative

 You should also check out: